 decarbonizing-the-power-sector

-The power sector plays a pivotal role in any scenario for substantially decarbonizing the U.S. economy by mid-century.
+The power sector plays a pivotal role in any scenario for substantially decarbonizing the economy by mid-century.
 The sector must substantially reduce its emissions even as demand for power rises as other sectors switch from fossil fuels to electricity to reduce their own carbon emissions.

 KEY POINTS